-Warm weather 🌞 + dense vegetation 🌳 = Mosquito bites 🦟
+Warm weather 🌞 + dense vegetation 🌳 = Mosquito bites and disease 🦟

 Trim plants for a breezy & bite-free yard! 👍

 It's the time of year when we put away our cold-weather clothes and dust off our warm-weather gear to walk around the Rose Bowl.

 This means more outdoor fun with sun and no mosquitoes, right?

 In Pasadena, mosquitoes love the summer just as much as we do.
 When they bite us, they can spread different diseases.
 Every year, the Los Angeles County Dept. of Public Health confirms numerous West Nile virus cases, including deaths.
 Throughout the state, invasive mosquitoes, called Aedes mosquitoes, are constantly infesting new neighborhoods.

 Why do Mosquitoes Bug us so Much? 🤔

 Only female mosquitoes bite and they use the protein in our blood to develop the eggs.

 Here's where it gets even more scary: Each female mosquito can lay hundreds of eggs in stagnant water in our own backyards, patios and indoor water vases. 🤯